Discover

 3 Fascinating Museums for Student Tours to Washington, DC

-No matter what your interests may be, while visiting Washington, D.C., there are ample opportunities for students to explore and experience a new museum on virtually every corner.
+No matter what your interests may be, while on a student tour to Washington, D.C., there are ample opportunities for students to explore and experience a new museum on virtually every corner.
 A few impressive options that may not be on your radar include the Smithsonian National Postal Museum, the Anacostia Community Museum, and the International Spy Museum.
 We suggest adding visiting one on your following student tour itinerary!

 Smithsonian National Postal Museum